-Not for nothing does Santa Fe lead sales of medium SUVs.
+What we say Not for nothing does Santa Fe lead sales of medium SUVs.
 It's smart, nicely built, well-thought-out and makes a good wagon for active families.

 Those families will appreciate the cabin's plentiful practical touches - such as the "conversation mirror" for seven-seat models that lets parents eyeball the kids without turning their head.

-Hyundai calls this a family wagon - the purpose for which most people buy it - however, it does have four-wheel drive and we did go off-road in it, tackling damp grassy lumps, bumps and slopes that reminded me yet again just how far a soft-focus SUV on road tyres can go.
+On the road Hyundai calls this a family wagon - the purpose for which most people buy it - however, it does have four-wheel drive and we did go off-road in it, tackling damp grassy lumps, bumps and slopes that reminded me yet again just how far a soft-focus SUV on road tyres can go.

 On seal, Santa Fe's car-like handling feels assured and more refined than its Kia cousin.